darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 # White Balance in the Chromatic Adaptation Transformation (CAT) tab

 Chromatic adaptation aims to predict how all surfaces in the scene would look if they had been lit by another illuminant.
-What we actually want to predict, though, is how those surfaces would have looked if they had been lit by the same illuminant as your monitor.
-White balance, on the other hand, aims only at ensuring that whites are really whites (R = G = B) and doesn’t really care about the rest of the color range.
+What we actually want to predict, though, is how those surfaces would have looked if they had been lit by the same illuminant as your monitor, in order to make all colors in the scene match the illuminant change.
+White balance, on the other hand, aims only at ensuring that whites are really whites (R = G = B) and doesn’t really care about the rest of the color range, so it is only a partial chromatic adaptation.

 Chromatic adaptation is controlled within the Chromatic Adaptation Transformation (CAT) tab of the _color calibration_ module.
-When used in this way the _white balance_ module only needs to perform a basic white balance operation assuming a D65 illuminant ("camera reference" mode), which is expected by input color profiles.
-The remainder of the white balance (chromatic adaptation) is then performed by the _color calibration_ module, on top of those corrections performed by _white balance_ and _input color profile_.
+When used in this way the _white balance_ module is still required and needs to perform a basic white balance operation, connected to the input color profile values.
+This technical white balancing ("camera reference" mode) is a flat setting that will make greys lit by a standard D65 illuminant look achromatic, and will make the demosaicing process more accurate, but it will not perform any perceptual adaptation according to the scene.
+The actual chromatic adaptation is then performed by the _color calibration_ module, on top of those corrections performed by _white balance_ and _input color profile_.
 The use of custom matrices in the _input color profile_ module is therefore discouraged and the coefficients in the _white balance_ module need to be accurate in order for this module to work in a predictable way.

 The _color calibration_ and _white balance_ modules can be automatically applied to perform chromatic adaptation for new edits by setting the chromatic adaptation workflow option ([preferences > processing > auto-apply chromatic adaptation defaults](../../preferences-settings/processing.md)) to "modern".
 If you prefer to perform all white balancing within the _white balance_ module, a "legacy" option is also available.
 Neither option precludes the use of other modules such as [_color balance_](./color-balance.md) further down the pixel pipeline for creative color grading.